Jake0826/convolutional_neural_network_from_scratch/README.md

 | Test Accuracy | 86.3% | 85.0% |
 | Training Time | 5.2s | 14.6s |

+My homemade implementation was slightly faster than PyTorch's for this specific problem (5.2s vs 14.6s).
+I suspect this is likely due to a fixed time cost for using PyTorch.
+Since this dataset and model are so small, the PyTorch optimizations are overshadowed by its initial overhead.

+Interestingly, my model was consistently about 1% more accurate and converged faster than PyTorch's, which puzzled me enough to investigate further.

+First, I verified that my weight initialization distribution exactly matched PyTorch's by carefully checking their documentation.
+Initially, it didn't match, but after fixing it, the problem persisted.

+Next, I discovered that PyTorch uses a mathematical shortcut to combine Cross Entropy and Softmax backpropagation.
+I had implemented SoftMax and Cross Entropy Loss as separate layers (slower, but better for educational purposes), which requires extra clipping that PyTorch's combined trick avoids.
+Could this be causing the difference?
+To test this hypothesis, I tried using two separate PyTorch layers for softmax and loss (unconventional, but worth testing).
+The results didn't change—so this wasn't the culprit either.

+The batching implementation differs slightly between our approaches, and PyTorch's Adam optimizer likely includes additional bells and whistles I haven't implemented.
+These remain my leading suspects, but I need to dig deeper to identify the true cause of the minor performance difference.

 ### Homemade Implementation
 ![Homemade Model Metrics](images/spiral/homemade_metrics.png)
 ![Homemade Decision Boundaries](images/spiral/homemade_decision_boundaries.png)